Alabama vs. Southern Miss NCAA Football Odds, Plays and Insights | September 25, 2021

 - Alabama's games this year have gone over the total in one out of three opportunities (33.3%).

-- Alabama is 1-2 against the spread and 3-0 overall when the team churns out more than 248.3 yards.
+- When Alabama amasses more than 248.3 yards, the team is 1-2 against the spread and 3-0 overall.

 - The Crimson Tide have one giveaway this season, while the Golden Eagles have four takeaways .